AsynchronousAI/cobalt/README.md

 # lxx
 ## What is it?
 lxx is an simplified version of C and C++ based on Lua.
-It is written in C, C++, and Rust and is made to be portable.
+It is written in C, C++ and is made to be portable.
 It is also embeddable, interpreted, bytecoded, and assembly compiled.
 It comes with a load of libraries for USB control, FFI, audio, etc. lxx's focus is to be a portable language that works everywhere while being simple and made to make applications and games.